-- Type 1 (Heavy Haulers) Route specific, permit authorizes use of overweight vehicle belonging to the USER.
-Permit is carried in the vehicle. - Type 2 (Heavy Haulers) Permanent site.
-Route Specific.
-Permit is posted at USER place of business.
-Intended for a USER requiring pickups and/or deliveries by vehicles not under USER control. - Type 3 (Minimum Use Haulers) Permit authorizes use of several specified routes, DOES NOT provide blanket county use.
-Permit carried in vehicles. - Letters of Local Determination (LoLD) Exemption letter based on hauling activity, roadway condition, and time of year.
+- Type 1 (Heavy Haulers) Route specific, permit authorizes use of overweight vehicle belonging to the user.
+Permit is carried in the vehicle. - Type 2 (Heavy Haulers) Permanent site, Route Specific Permit is posted at user's place of - business.
+Intended for a user requiring pickups and/or deliveries by vehicles not under user control. - Type 3 (Minimum Use Haulers) Permit authorizes use of several specified routes.
+This does not provide blanket county use.
+The permit is carried in vehicles. - Letters of Local Determination (LoLD) Exemption letter based on hauling activity, roadway condition, and time of year.

-Additional information can be found online at www.penndot.pa.gov/ProjectAndPrograms/PostedBondedRoadway/.
+Additional information regarding can be found on our website: www.penndot.gov/ProjectAndPrograms/PostedBondedRoadway/Pages/default.aspx